Financial Mathematics Modeling for Graduate Students: Winter 2019

 Dr. Jing Wang is Managing Director of Quantitative Research at Pine River Capital Management.
 He is responsible for developing quantitative models/strategies for supporting the global investment activities, and as part of the risk management, managing the daily/monthly risk reports.
 Prior to joining Pine River in February 2008, he was a Scientist at Vital Image from 2005 to 2008.
 And prior to that, he worked as a Senior Scientist for Johnson & Johnson in 2004.
 Jing received a PhD in Mathematics in 2002 and an MS in Computer Science in 2004, both from the University of Minnesota.
 From 2002 to 2004, he was a Postdoctoral Associate at the Institute for Mathematics and its Application (IMA) of the University of Minnesota.

-Students in this module will utilize online platforms (like Quantopian, or QuantConnect) to implement certain quantitative equity strategies; for example the value strategies covered in the “The Guru Investor” book.
-The work will be practically useful as it involves getting familiar with fundamental data, programming in Python, and back-testing quantitative strategies.
+Quantitative Strategies on Quantopian: Participants in this module will utilize the online platform, Quantopian, to explore quantitative strategies in equities or futures; the Quantopian platform provides free historical data that can be used to design, back-test and analyze quantitative investment strategies.
+This model will be practically useful for the participants as it involves getting familiar with fundamental data, programming in Python, and back-testing quantitative strategies.

-Team break-out rooms are the same for all workshop days (* except Saturday, January 6 and Sunday, January 7):
+Team break-out rooms are available from 8 am to 4 pm, rooms are the same for all workshop days (* except Saturday, January 12 and Sunday, January 13):

 9:00am-9:30am - Check In & Coffee (120 Vincent Hall)